What Is The Difference Between LED, CFL, and Incandescent Light Bulbs?

 Approximate Cost For Different Lightbulbs

 Different lightbulbs will cost significantly different when using the lightbulbs with electricity.
-The chart below calculates the average cost per hour of different types of lightbulbs.
+The chart below calculates the average cost per hour for lightbulbs.

-The electrical rate we have used is the average cost of electricity in the United States or 13.19 cents per kilowatt per hour.
+The electricity rate we have used is the average cost in the United States or 13.19 cents per kilowatt per hour.
 This rate and cost can, of course, change depending on your actual cost of electricity.

 Lightbulb TypesAverage Hours